iper-jkane/beacon-nodejs/INSTALL.md

 A docker compose environment is available for testing the implementation

-Clone the repo and cd into the root directory:
+Clone the repo and cd into the newly created project directory:

 ```shell
 git clone https://gitlab.com/xisc/beacon-nodejs